Gelede Helmet Mask of a Gendarme

 ART OF SATIRE

-Masks can be used for a variety of purposes, but they are particularly useful for expressing disapproval and thus reinforcing communal values.
+Masks are particularly useful for expressing disapproval and thus reinforcing communal values.
 These two masks performed instructional and critical messages about proper behavior and political discontent.

 Male Yoruba dancers wear gelede masks at festivals honoring the women of the community.
 Gelede often serves as a showcase for artistic innovation, with its masks depicting motifs that are both entertaining and critical.
 This mask depicts a French gendarme, a colonial soldier, and was most likely performed as a critique of French personal and political behavior during the colonial period.